will-clarke/wclarke.net/src/posts/go-modules-with-private-repos.md

 ---
-title: "Trying to get Go modules to play ball with private repos?"
+title: Trying to get Go modules to play ball with private repos?
 date: 2020-07-08
 tags: golang
 ---